vdwivedi190/uno/README.md

-# A terminal-based implementation of the card game UNO
+# The card game UNO

 This repository contains a Python implementation of the card game [UNO](https://en.wikipedia.org/wiki/Uno_(card_game)) with a command line interface.
 The game can be invoked from the terminal as